Balance answer quality behind the brand

 Google models

-Use Google options when documents, images, and multimodal reasoning need to live inside the same grounded assistant workflow.
+Use Google options when documents, images, and multimodal reasoning support the same grounded assistant.

 Open and alternative models